-Welcome to the Department of Family Therapy.
+Welcome to the Department of Couple and Family Therapy.

 Our department is proud to be transparent about our values of inclusion and affirmative practices on all levels of education and training.
 Students, staff, and faculty, are committed to a collaborative and non-competitive learning environment where we embrace diverse ideas and cultures.
-With our B.S. program in Human Development and Family Studies, our M.S.
-Program in Family Therapy, (accredited by the Commission on Accreditation of Marriage and Family Therapy Education, COAMFTE), our innovative Doctor of Marriage and Family Therapy (DMFT), and our Ph.D. in Family Therapy (also accredited by the COAMFTE), our faculty focus on systemic and relational concepts as we train students to become leaders in the field.
+With our B.S. program in Health and Wellness Coaching (HAWC), our M.S.
+Program in Couple and Family Therapy, (accredited by the Commission on Accreditation of Marriage and Family Therapy Education, COAMFTE), our innovative Doctor of Marriage and Family Therapy (DMFT), and our Ph.D. in Couple and Family Therapy (also accredited by the COAMFTE), our faculty focus on systemic and relational concepts as we train students to become leaders in the field.
 Graduate students have the opportunity to work in a live supervised, state of the art, on-site community clinic then pursue off-site experiences with our community partners.
 Our renowned faculty are active in the field of family therapy as researchers, authors, presenters, trainers, and work diligently to train students to work with individuals, couples, families, groups, organizations, and other systems.
 Our department also houses a unique certificate in Solution Focused Coaching as well as concentrations in Medical Family Therapy and Equine Assisted Therapy in addition to coursework in Military Families, Infant Mental Health, and much more.

 A young black man, Ahmaud Arbery, out for a run, is pursued and shot by two white men.
 A black woman, Breonna Taylor, asleep in her bed, is shot by police officers conducting a search warrant.
 A black birdwatcher in Central Park, Christian Cooper, asks a white woman to obey the law and leash her dog.
 She calls 911 and, falsely accusing him of threatening her life, pleads for the police to come and protect her.
 A white police officer kneels on the neck of a black man in his custody, George Floyd, killing him by cutting off his air supply.
 Three other officers stand by and watch.